-Households without credit card debt tend to be more educated than those with credit card debt, according to "The Debt Disparity: What Drives Credit Card Debt in America," a study released May 1, 2014, by public policy organization Demos.
+Households without credit card debt tend to be more educated than those with credit card debt, according to a study by public policy organization Demos

 Nearly half (47 percent) of the households that include at least a bachelor’s degree have no credit card debt.
 Just 27 percent of such households do have credit card debt.
 That’s the only educational group in which no-debt households outnumber have-debt households.